ipfs/devgrants/MICROGRANTS.md

 The grant fund is contributed by [Protocol Labs](https://protocol.ai/) on a quarterly basis.

 ## Note
-RFPs are just one aspect of the IPFS project's overall grant program.
+Adoption migrogrants are just one aspect of the IPFS project's overall grant program.
 Check out the top level of the [IPFS Grant Platform repo](https://github.com/ipfs/devgrants) to see the big picture.